 - Kill the vampire and put it out of its misery.

 After a long conversation, it was decided to kill the vampire.
 One member of the party stayed above the floor, while the rest of us went downstairs to confront the vampire with our stakes.
-The vampire, instead of attacking us, attacked the member of our party upstairs.
-She was pulled underneath and bitten by the vampire which was really bad.
+The vampire, instead of attacking us, attacked the member of our party who stayed upstairs.
+She was pulled underneath and bitten by the vampire, which was really bad.
 If our group didn’t do something, she would have become a vampire that we would have had to kill.
-Our clerics fortunately were able to save her by doing some spell that I can’t remember off the top of my head.
-It took five of us to hold on to the stake and I used a cantrip called Eldritch Blast to magically shove the stake further into the vampire which dealt the killing blow.
-Lavenia got the killing blow on the vampire which is easily one of the coolest moments I have ever had playing D&D.
+Our clerics, fortunately, were able to remove her vampirism.
+It took five of us to hold on to the stake, and I used a cantrip called Eldritch Blast to magically shove the stake further into the vampire, which dealt the killing blow.
+Levenia got the killing blow on the vampire, which is easily one of the coolest moments I have ever had playing D&D.

-This was easily one of my favorite roleplaying sessions I have ever been a part of.
-The stakes were high and my character got to do some badass stuff.
-I’m enjoying Curse of Strahd so far, and I wish that my character gets to live through the adventure although it’s all up to the role of the die.
+This was easily one of my favorite role-playing sessions I have ever been a part of.
+The stakes were high (no pun intended), and my character got to do some badass stuff.
+I’m enjoying Curse of Strahd so far, and I hope that my character gets to live through the adventure, although it’s all up to the roll of the die.